udoprog/tiny-serializer-java/README.md

 Stronger guarantees _might_ be possible in the future by providing special-purpose serialization implementations of `SerializerFramework`.

-As it stands right now, what I've (udoprog) done here is take a pattern I implement very frequently by hand, and make it as convenient as possible.
+As it stands right now, what I've done here is take a pattern I implement very frequently by hand, and make it as convenient as possible.

 # Basic serialization